kinkalow/fuseq/README.md

 Note that fuseq is developed based on Genomon 2.6.3, so fuseq requires the output direcotry structure and file format of that version.

-### Output format
+### Output

-The fuseq output root directory (fuseq_root_dir) has sample directories whose names are the same as Genomon output samples (<genomon_root_dir/post_analysis/samples>).
+The output root directory for fuseq has a single or multiple sample directories.
+The directory names are the same as Genomon output samples (\<genomon_root_dir/post_analysis/samples\>).
-Each sample directory consists of a breakpoint information file (fusion_sequence.txt), input data (fusion.txt and star), and a working directory (work).
+Each sample directory consists of a breakpoint information file (fusion_sequence.txt), input files (fusion.txt and star), and a working directory (work).
+The input files are symbolic links to a fusion file and a star directory in a Genomon output directory unless --lines option is used.
+The working directory includes the intermediate files required for restart.

 Here is a description of the breakpoint information file.
 Its output consists of 5 lines for each readname and has the following format:

 ```
 readname fLineNr=<line number of fusion.txt>                     |
-chromesomeA breakpointA strandA chromesomeB breakpointB strandB  | information in Genomon output files
+chromesomeA breakpointA strandA chromesomeB breakpointB strandB  | information in Genomon output
 original fusion sequence                                         |
-[sequence for chromesomeA and breakpointA] [string number range] [breakpoint range] [chromesomeA] [strandA2]  | information from blat computation
+[sequence for chromesomeA and breakpointA] [sequence range] [breakpoint range] [chromesomeA] [strandA2]  |  information from blat computation
-[sequence for chromesomeB and breakpointB] [string number range] [breakpoint range] [chromesomeB] [strandB2]  | strandA2 and strandB2 are not necessarily equal to strandA and strandB, respectively
+[sequence for chromesomeB and breakpointB] [sequence range] [breakpoint range] [chromesomeB] [strandB2]  |

 next readname
 ...
 ```

+Note that strandA2 and strandB2 are not necessarily equal to strandA and strandB, respectively.
 The following is a concrete example of showing breakpoint information about the fusion of a chr3 sequence and another chr3 one.

 ```